When tensions undermine our mental and physical health, it is terrible for us.

 - Have many emotional feelings when the event is remembered.

-- Having many physical sensations when the event is remembered (the heart beats or loses a beat, sweats, has difficulty breathing, feels weak, feels a loss of control).
+- When the event is remembered, I have many physical sensations (the heartbeats or loss of a moment, sweats, difficulty breathing, feeling weak, feeling a loss of control).

 Symptoms related to the prevention of reminders of the traumatic event:

-Symptoms related to negative changes in thinking or mood:
+Symptoms related to adverse changes in thinking or mood:

-- Having difficulty remembering an important part of the original trauma.
+- Having difficulty remembering an essential part of the original trauma.

 - Feeling numb or separated from things.